LukeNK/n-week-project/chapters/m/logic-proof.md

 <eq> \forall xP(x) </eq>
 Essentially that statement allowed us to plug every possible $x$ into our predicate $P(x)$.

 **The existential quantifier** is used to denote sentences with words like "some".
-It implies the fact that there are at least <i>some</i> variables that make the predicate $P$ hold.
+It implies the fact that there are at least _some_ variables that make the predicate $P$ hold.
 <eq> \exists xP(x) </eq>
 Informally, $\forall$ is just a bunch of  $\land$s and $\exists$ is just a bunch of $\lor$s.